OpenBet: History

-In December 2000, the company was acquired by NDS Group, a News Corporation company and a technology provider in digital television.
-James Caddy stepped down as CEO in 2004 with David Loveday taking over.
-NT Media was acquired in September 2005 and then Electracade in December 2008.

-In 2010, Orbis Technology was renamed to OpenBet, the name of its eponymous software betting platform.
-It also acquired Alphameric Solutions, a software company supplying betting retail products, which was renamed as the OpenBet Retail division.
+In September 2005, a year after David Loveday replaced Caddy as CEO, the firm acquired NT Media; three years later, it was Electracade's turn to be acquired.
 It was in a Sunday Times survey in 2010, and achieved a one star accreditation in 2015.

+In 2010, Orbis Technology was renamed to OpenBet, the name of its eponymous software betting platform; it also acquired Alphameric Solutions, a software company supplying betting retail products, which was renamed as the OpenBet Retail division.
 In January 2011, OpenBet was sold by NDS for £208 million, in a management buyout backed by private equity firm, Vitruvian Partners.

 In March 2013 David Loveday stepped down, with COO Jeremy Thompson-Hill taking over as CEO of Openbet.

-In April 2015, OpenBet acquired their Greek branch from outsourcing partner Athens Technology Center S.A., increasing the group's headcount by 25%.
+In April 2015, it acquired their Greek branch from outsourcing partner Athens Technology Center S.A., increasing the group's headcount by 25%.

-In 2016, OpenBet was named sports betting supplier of the year at the eGamingReview B2B awards for the seventh successive year.
-Vitruvian Partners sold OpenBet to NYX Gaming Group in 2016.

-In 2017, NYX was acquired by Scientific Games Corporation with OpenBet becoming part of the latter's SG Digital division in 2018.